creativecreatorormaybenot/clock/README.md

 ## TODO

+* Remove `parentUsesSize` from all children (set to `false` ) because the size can be determined in the clock composition itself easily.

 * Fix that e.g.</a> foggy is rebuilt all the time when sunny is selected.

 * Add animations to every weather conditions.